-- 1.1 Dorset Council adopted the Model Councillor Code of Conduct on 15 April 2021.
-The Code is kept under review.
-In response to enquiries, and to provide clarity for all councillors, an amendment is proposed to Table 2: Other Registrable Interests to include: - "(d) Membership of other pressure groups, the Freemasons or other influential bodies of which you are a member." - 1.2 Dorset Council adopted the current Councillor Code of Conduct complaint arrangements on 15 April 2021 and has operated those arrangements for the assessment, investigation and hearing of complaints over the last three years. - 1.3 Based upon experience to date and the LGA guidance, this report recommends a new arrangement, which builds on the current arrangements but provides improved clarity and detail to ensure that all involved understand the arrangements and that councillors and complainants are treated fairly. - 1.4 The main differences between the current and proposed new arrangements concern:

-- Timescales: The current arrangement contains very few timescales and as a result there have been misunderstandings and frustration about how long some tasks and activities have taken.
-In accordance with LGA guidance timescales have been added throughout the proposed new arrangements to provide clarity and assist with timely progression of complaints. - Terminology: At present councillors who are complained of are referred to as Councillors and Co-Opted Members of Dorset Council and any town and parish council in the area of Dorset.
+- 1.1 Dorset Council adopted the Model Councillor Code of Conduct on 15 April 2021. - 1.2 Dorset Council adopted the current Councillor Code of Conduct complaint arrangements on 15 April 2021 and has operated those arrangements for the assessment, investigation and hearing of complaints over the last three years. - 1.3 Based upon experience to date, the LGA guidance, and the detailed scrutiny of the Task and Finish Group, this report recommends a new Councillor Complaint Process, which builds on the current arrangement and provides improved clarity and detail to ensure that all involved understand the arrangements and that councillors and complainants are treated fairly. - 1.4 The main differences between the current and proposed new arrangements (which have been updated to take account of the Task and Finish Group requests) concern: - Timescales: The current arrangement contains very few timescales and as a result there have been misunderstandings and frustration about how long some tasks and activities have taken.
+In accordance with LGA guidance indicative timescales have been added throughout the proposed new arrangements to provide clarity and assist with timely progression of complaints. - Terminology: At present councillors who are complained of are referred to as Councillors and Co-Opted Members of Dorset Council and any town and parish council in Dorset.
 This can cause confusion where the Complainant is also a councillor.
 LGA guidance suggests referring to councillors and co-optees who are complained of as "Subject Members".
 This change in terminology has been made throughout the proposed new arrangement. - Outcomes: the current arrangement does not explain the outcomes that are available to a Complainant.
-The Localism Act 2011 greatly curtailed the ability of councils to impose and enforce meaningful sanctions or remedial action.
+The Localism Act 2011 curtailed the ability of councils to impose and enforce meaningful sanctions or remedial action.
 Experience from the last 3 years, suggests the limitation on outcomes is not widely understood, to the disappointment of some Complainants.
-The proposed new arrangement includes description of possible available outcomes and importantly outcomes which cannot be achieved, for the benefit of all involved. - Initial Check: the current arrangements provide for an initial check (list of questions) of a complaint, to ensure a complaint is covered by the Councillor Code of Conduct and the councillor complaint arrangements.
+The proposed new arrangement includes description of possible available outcomes and importantly outcomes which cannot be achieved, for the benefit of all involved.

+- Initial Check: the current arrangements provide for an initial check (list of questions) of a complaint, to ensure a complaint is covered by the Councillor Code of Conduct and the councillor complaint arrangements.
 Two important additional questions have been added to the check: - Did the conduct complained of happened when a councillor was acting in an official capacity, and - Does the conduct complained of relate to work with a child or harm to an adult at risk and so should be referred to the Local Authority Designated Officer ("LADO") or Adult Safeguarding